Omarelheni/vrai-cuir-auto/README.md

 # Vrai Cuir Auto

-This Django-based project showcases a catalog of cars with detailed seat coverage highlights.
+This Django-based project showcases a catalog of cars with detailed seat coverage highlights, allowing users to filter cars based on the type of leather coverage designs.

 ## Prerequisites